Tales of the Bloodstone Lands

 Lord Giles still has the shrewd eye for horseflesh his family was known for but lacks the skills of rider and warrior.
 He does have a keen sense for economics and book keeping and has been jokingly said to be able to spin twelve coppers out of a silver!

 Lord Rosby enjoys a good drink and is a sucker for a gallant tale.
-He is fond of traveling the Duchy with his young trophy wife, Hanna, and imposing upon the local Lords while making sure the taxes and such are in proper order.
+He is fond of traveling his County with his young trophy wife, Hanna, and imposing upon the local Lords while making sure the taxes and such are in proper order.